20AAP02/42_Push_swap/README.md

 <p>We are given two stacks called Stack A and Stack B. Stack A is given a random list of unorganized numbers.
 We must take the random list of
 numbers in Stack A and sort them so that Stack A is organized from smallest to largest.
 There are only a few moves we’re allowed to used to manipulate the stacks.
 The main goal of this project is to organize Stack A in as few moves as possible.</p>

+<p>The moves that we can use are the following:</p>
+-sa (swap a): Swap the first 2 elements at the top of stack a.
+-sb (swap b): Swap the first 2 elements at the top of stack b.
+Do nothing if there is only one or no elements. ss : sa and sb at the same time. pa (push a): Take the first element at the top of b and put it at the top of a.
+Do nothing if b is empty.
+pb (push b): Take the first element at the top of a and put it at the top of b.
+Do nothing if a is empty.
+ra (rotate a): Shift up all elements of stack a by 1.
+The first element becomes the last one. rb (rotate b): Shift up all elements of stack b by 1.
+The first element becomes the last one. rr : ra and rb at the same time. rra (reverse rotate a): Shift down all elements of stack a by 1.
+The last element becomes the first one. rrb (reverse rotate b): Shift down all elements of stack b by 1.
+The last element becomes the first one. rrr : rra and rrb at the same time.